Reachability Analysis of Large Linear Systems with Uncertain Inputs in the Krylov Subspace: Preliminaries

-where $x\in\mathbb{R}^{n}$, $A\in\mathbb{R}^{n\times n}$, and $\mathcal{U}\subset\mathbb{R}^{n}$ is a set of uncertain inputs.
-Please note that this also includes the form $\dot{x} = Ax(t) + Bu(t)$, $u(t)\in \tilde{\mathcal{U}}$ often used in control theory, since one could easily choose $\mathcal{U} = B\tilde{\mathcal{U}}$.
+The superscript $e$ on $\mathcal{R}^e([0,t_f])$ denotes the exact reachable set, which cannot be computed for general linear systems \cite{Lafferriere2001}.
+Therefore, an over-approximation $\mathcal{R}([0,t_f])\supseteq \mathcal{R}^e([0,t_f])$ is computed as accurately as possible, while at the same time ensuring that the computations are efficient and scale well with the system dimension $n$.

 For linear systems, the main task is to compute the reachable set of the first time interval $[0,\delta]$.
 Most of this paper will deal with computing the reachable set for the initial time interval since the propagation for later time intervals is rather simple, as shown later in Alg.~\ref{alg:reachsetLin}.
-We take advantage of the superposition principle of linear systems by computing the following reachable sets separately and later joining them together: the reachable set of the \underline{h}omogeneous solution $\mathcal{R}_h(t)$, the reachable set of the \underline{p}articular solution $\mathcal{R}_p (t)$ due to the uncertain input $\mathcal{U}$, and the reachable set $\mathcal{R}_\epsilon$ correcting the initial assumption that trajectories are straight lines within $[0,\delta]$.
-According to \cite{Althoff2010a}, the reachable set for $[0,\delta]$ is computed as shown in Fig. \ref{fig:linReachOverview}:
+We take advantage of the superposition principle of linear systems by computing the following reachable sets separately and later joining them together: the reachable set of the \underline{h}omogeneous solution $\mathcal{R}_h(t)$ ($u(\tau)=0$ in \eqref{eq:defReachableSet}), the reachable set of the \underline{p}articular solution $\mathcal{R}_p (t)$ due to the uncertain input $\mathcal{U}$ ($x_0=0$ in \eqref{eq:defReachableSet}), and the reachable set $\mathcal{R}_\epsilon$ correcting the initial assumption that trajectories are straight lines within $[0,\delta]$.
+According to \cite[Sec.~3.2]{Althoff2010a}, the reachable set for $[0,\delta]$ is computed as shown in Fig. \ref{fig:linReachOverview}:

 \begin{enumerate} \item Starting from $\mathcal{X}_0$, compute the set of all homogeneous solutions $\mathcal{R}_h(\delta)$. \item Obtain the convex hull of $\mathcal{X}_0$ and $\mathcal{R}_h(\delta)$ to approximate the reachable set for the time interval $[0,\delta]$. \item Compute $\mathcal{R}([0,\delta]):=\bigcup_{t\in [0,\delta]} \mathcal{R}(t)$ by considering uncertain inputs by adding $\mathcal{R}_p(\delta)$ and accounting for the curvature of trajectories by adding $\mathcal{R}_\epsilon$. \end{enumerate}